Colonisation of Hokkaido: Assimilation

-A view of the Ainu as being a "backward" people in need of "civilising" provided the basis for assimilation polices, with the Ainu receiving the designation of "former aborigines".
+A view of the Ainu as being a "backward" people in need of "civilising" provided the basis for assimilation policies, with the Ainu receiving the designation of "former aborigines".
+To these ends the Development Commission introduced a number of additional "reforms" seeking to destroy cultural practices of the Ainu such as tattooing.
 The Ainu were valued primarily as a source of inexpensive manual labour, and discriminatory assimilation policies further entrenched their sense of inferiority as well as worsened poverty and disease within Ainu communities.
 These policies exacerbated diasporic trends among the Ainu population, as many sought employment with the government or private enterprises, often earning meagre wages that barely sustained their families.
 This trend was seen especially among younger Ainu.

 Facing pervasive stigma, many Ainu concealed their heritage.
 Given the Meiji state's full political control over the island, the subsequent subjugation of its indigenous inhabitants, aggressive economic exploitation, and ambitious permanent settlement endeavours, Hokkaido emerged as the sole successful settler colony of Japan.

 During this time, the Ainu were ordered to cease religious practices such as animal sacrifice and the custom of tattooing.
 The same act applied to the native Ainu on Sakhalin after its annexation as Karafuto Prefecture as part of the 1905 Treaty of Portsmouth.

 Human pavilions

 Photograph of an Ainu family exhibited at the 1904 Louisiana Purchase Exposition.

-During the Meiji period the Japanese state organised "human pavilions" displaying living members of minority groups from across the Japanese empire, including Ainu individuals.
+During the Meiji era, the Japanese state organised "human pavilions" that displayed living members of minority groups from across the Japanese empire, including Ainu people.
 The Fifth National Industrial Exhibition in 1903 contained a human pavilion organised by anthropologist Tsuboi Shogoro where Ainu were displayed alongside Ryukyuans, Koreans, Taiwanese indigenous peoples, and Han Taiwanese.
 At the Takushoku (Colonisation) Exposition held in Tokyo in 1912, Ainu, Taiwanese indigenous peoples, Han Taiwanese, Oroks, and Nivkh people were displayed as successfully colonised subjects.
 Later towards the end of the 19th century Japan displayed Ainu artefacts at world's fairs in Europe and America.
 For the 1904 Louisiana Purchase Exposition, anthropologist Frederick Starr recruited nine Ainu from Hokkaido to be displayed.
-Attendees to the Exposition were surprised by the courteousness of Ainu, expecting them to be "savage" according to prior accounts.
+Attendees at the Exposition were surprised by the courtesy of the Ainu, who were expected to be "savage" according to prior accounts.